Top 10 popular double pushchairs

 - Yes - with carrycot only

-The Baby Jogger City Select is a travel system pushchair that can be converted into a tandem double pushchair with the addition of a second seat over the front wheels.
+The Baby Jogger City Select is a travel-system pushchair that you can convert into a tandem double with the addition of a second seat over the front wheels.
 We asked our panel of parent testers and experts to find out whether this double pushchair is easy and convenient to use in all the situations you'll face when you're out and about.
 Read our full review to find out how it fared.

 - Around obstacles: